Open Accessibility Menu

 • Send your payment in the mail to the address indicated on your billing statement with the appropriate postage

-• Pay your bill in person at a Patient Financial Services-Patient Billing Office in the Southeast Iowa Regional Medical Center, West Burlington Campus lobby or on the lower level of Eastman Plaza.
+• Pay your bill in person at a Patient Financial Services-Patient Billing Office in the Southeast Iowa Regional Medical Center, West Burlington Campus lobby, or on the lower level of Eastman Plaza.

 • Make a payment over the telephone.